Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Understanding 's Asymmetry

 We provide a visualization of this phenomenon in Figure~\ref{fig:asymmetric}, which illustrates how we select samples to poison and add triggers in the two stages from the perspective of the latent space.

 In the poisoning stage, we use a score function to evaluate all samples and select those with the highest scores for poisoning.
-These selected images carry varying degrees of trigger information (depending on their scores), resulting in a gradual change in trigger information.
-This gradual change makes the poisoned samples undetachable from benign samples, making them harder to detect~\citep{qi2022revisiting}.
-This characteristic ensures robustness against common defenses.
+These selected images have varying scores and are not visibly separated from the remaining samples in the UMAP projection.
+This observation suggests, but does not prove, that simple outlier-based training-time defenses may have difficulty isolating them~\citep{qi2022revisiting}.

-During the inference stage, we apply a trigger function to generate triggers.
-The generated triggers follow a slightly different distribution from the selected samples in the poisoning stage.
-They are significantly distant from benign samples in the latent space, which increases the likelihood of activating the backdoor and causing misclassification to the target label.
-This inherent asymmetric design of triggers in our GCB attack enables it to maintain both high ASR and robustness simultaneously.
+During the inference stage, we apply a trigger function to generate triggered inputs.
+In the visualization, these inputs occupy a more concentrated region than the selected training samples.
+Together with the measured ASR, this pattern is consistent with the asymmetric-trigger explanation, but the visualization alone does not establish a causal mechanism or guarantee robustness.